 Chronic use will lead to a prescription drug addiction.

-Every year, 45 fatal accidents and thousands and thousands of injuries are caused by tranquilliser use.
-Benzodiazepines only take away the symptoms of a problem.
+Every year, 45 fatal accidents and thousands and thousands of injuries are caused by tranquilliser use. prescription drugs only take away the symptoms of a problem.
 They do not eliminate the cause of stress, anxiety or insomnia.
 And when used over a long period of time, this type of medication will only aggravate the problem, leaving you with a prescription drug addiction.
 Your previous problems, such as anxiety, tension and insomnia, come back, sometimes even heavier than before.
 Withdrawal symptoms can be very intense when quitting after a long period of use.
 Consequently, many people will start taking these pills again, ending up in a vicious circle.

 Medical and Therapeutic Supervision